kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 });
 ```

-### Reversibility and the fallback for non-injective UI

-Firstly only data that is read needs to be hydrated on the client.
-For state that needs to be read but isn't directly in the HTML, it gets a little bit more complicated.
-Some expressions like `y = x + 1` can be easily reversed, expressions such as `Math.sin(x)` require a bit more information but with the information about unique functions it isn't impossible.
-For data not present in the UI or not reversible that needs to be on the client Ezno falls back to adding this data to attributes of local elements.
-This is the least amount of data that needs to be added to the body for it be interactive.
-Using localized attributes instead of a JSON blob enables lazy and partial state loading.

-### Downsides of reversibility

-Aside from being complex to implement, there are some non-obvious downsides.
-Firstly lazily pulling data from the HTML can be slower than pulling it from a eagerly hydrated JSON blob, especially if it requires reverse transformations.
-Also logic for retrieval increases the bundle size a little bit.

-### Page loading, adding event listeners and the double run problem

 For upgrading existing HTML, rather than each element registering its own event listener (which can result in hundreds of `addEventListener` calls) it instead adds a single one at the top level.
-The output of the framework is still a work in progress but with the bijective property map the position of elements works without the notion of components.
+The output of the framework is still a work in progress but with the bijective property map, the position of elements works without the notion of components.

 ```tsx
 createRoot(document.body).render(() => <>